Scrivito/scrivito_tabbed_content_widget/README.md

-# Scrivito Tabbed Content Widget
+# ScrivitoTabbedContentWidget

-This Gem adds Tabbed Contents to your app.
-Fill the Gem with Tabs and fill each tab with a widget.
+This gem adds a Scrivito widget for tabbed content to your page.

 ## Prerequists

-This widget requires bootstrap.
+This widget requires Bootstrap.

 ## Installation

-Add the gem to your Gemfile:
+Add this line to your application's Gemfile:

     gem 'scrivito_tabbed_content_widget'

 ## Customization

-This widget includes an attribute for a background color of a panel.
-The value of this attribute is used as CSS class.
-If ypu want to use the feature add a CSS rule for your selectable colors:
+This widget includes an attribute for the background color of every tab.
+The value of this attribute is used as a CSS class.
+If you want to use this feature, add a CSS rule for your selectable colors:

 ```css
 .bg-red {